hrrycx/multibrot-explorer/README.md

 - perhaps add a benchmarking feature

 ## running
-run with 'cargo run --release' for best performance
+run with `cargo run --release` for best performance